teufortressIndustries/my-starfallex-slop/README.md

 ## [who_is_that.txt](https://github.com/teufortressIndustries/my-starfallex-slop/blob/main/who_is_that.txt)

 A cheap knockoff G-Man sightings mod.
 Periodically spawns a silent, black G-Man hologram somewhere in the world around you.
-If you look directly at him, he disappears.
+If you look at him, he disappears.

 ### Features